“Steve, how many calories should I eat every day? I have goals!”

-As we mention in our “Lose Weight and Build Muscle” article, strength training requires a lot of energy, not only for the exercise itself, but also for rebuilding muscle in the days following the activity.
+As we mention in our “Lose Fat and Build Muscle” article, strength training requires A LOT of energy, not only for the exercise itself, but also for rebuilding muscle in the days following the activity.

-In general, we consider strength training to be “vigorous exercise,” which we highlighted above.
+So when determining our activity level for our calorie calculator, we consider strength training to be “vigorous exercise” (as we highlighted above).

-If estimating your Activity Level and TDEE is starting to freak you out:
+NOTE: if estimating your Activity Factor and TDEE is starting to freak you out:

 Trying to pick and calculate the right amount of calories to consume can be stressful.

 Especially if you’ve had trouble losing weight in the past.
 And that’s just the math part – we haven’t even got to the psychological part about how delicious pizza and ice cream are.